wp-plugins/easydigitaldownloads-hoststreamsell-extension/readme.txt

 account
 3. Click the Update key to Pull video information from HostStreamSell platform and insert into the system automatically (also to update)
+4. Go to Videos > Settings and then select the Misc tab at the top of the page.
+Check the box for 'Disable Guest Checkout' and press Save Changes

 See https://easydigitaldownloads.com/themes/ for some pre built options for themes specifically designed to work with Easy DigitalDownloads.